-The core of the FP is sensor with “Iron Veil” technology by Synaptics.
-Being a FIDO UAF certified device, the mouse lets you start using Windows Hello security features – like logging into your desktop, FaceBook, online banks and etc. – out out of the box.
-And being a true gaming mouse, the Black FP has a 5700-dpi laser sensor, and packs with 7 programmable buttons for customization of 35 marcos across 5 profiles.
+The core of the FP is a sensor with “Iron Veil” technology by Synaptics.
+Being a FIDO UAF certified device, the mouse lets you start using Windows Hello security features – like logging into your desktop, FaceBook, online banks and etc. – out of the box.
+And being a true gaming mouse, the Black FP has a 5700-dpi laser sensor, and packs with 7 programmable buttons for customization of 35 macros across 5 profiles.
 It comes bundled with software that records and displays gaming performance.
-Bascially, it takes gamers’ stats and compares with that of pro gamers so you can further sharpen your gaming skills.
+Basically, it takes gamers’ stats and compares them with that of pro gamers so you can further sharpen your gaming skills.

 The Asus VivoMouse is in a class of its own in that it is trying to do too much.
 Namely, the mouse combines a large round touchpad area (up to 3 points of multi-touch capability) with an oddly shaped mouse body.
-The reason for this mouse’s design is because Asus wants to give consumers a single dual-purpose input device which will allow them to navigate ‘seamlessly’ from touch enabled Metro apps to mouse centric desktop apps.
+The reason for this mouse’s design is because Asus wants to give consumers a single dual-purpose input device that will allow them to navigate ‘seamlessly’ from touch-enabled Metro apps to mouse-centric desktop apps.

-We doubt whoever buy this will ever remove the mouse from its clear acrylic box.
-It’s nonetheless a collector’s item which will likely live on a shelf rather than on a desktop.
+We doubt whoever buys this will ever remove the mouse from its clear acrylic box.
+It’s nonetheless a collector’s item that will likely live on a shelf rather than on a desktop.
 At best, it will serve well as a backup mouse.
 Frankly speaking, the video ad below turns out to be far more impressive than the product itself.

-Logitech’s Cube is made for the ‘on the move’ user that is looking for lightweight and multifunctional input devices.
+Logitech’s Cube is made for the ‘on the move’ user that is looking for a lightweight and multifunctional input device.
 In stark contrast to the other mice, the Cube is in geometric shape, yet they share similar aims.
-They both intend to make a more visual statement than functional.
-Interestingly, the Cube also hides its buttons within slick touch sensitive panels along its top surface but it isn’t a touchpad as there’s obviously a sensor at the bottom of the so-called mouse.
+They both intend to make a more visual statement than a functional one.
+Interestingly, the Cube also hides its buttons within slick touch-sensitive panels along its top surface but it isn’t a touchpad as there’s obviously a sensor at the bottom of the so-called mouse.

 Yes.
 This is a mouse.
 Slip the Genius Ring Mouse’s natural rubber ‘ring’ over a free finger; plug in the nano USB receiver; and right away, you can start controlling your cursor either by moving your hand in the air or by running another finger over the ring’s integrated 1250 dpi resolution touch panel.
 Rounding out the control features is small left and right ‘mouse’ buttons built on the top of the Ring 2.

-These mice are constructed from stainless steel, and are plated in one of 3 precious metals: titanium, gold and platinum.
+These mice are constructed from stainless steel and are plated in one of 3 precious metals: titanium, gold, and platinum.
 These plated finishes are available to suit your personal sense of luxury or ‘bling’.
-The smooth, high-gloss exterior is easily cleaned or disinfected which make it an interesting option for institutional use.
+The smooth, high-gloss exterior is easily cleaned or disinfected which makes it an interesting option for institutional use.
 Design aside, even eye-catching is the cost – $299.

-Borrowing from the success of the original, the Sphere 2 has added high tech functions.
-The surface of the Sphere is now touch sensitive for clicks.
+Borrowing from the success of the original, the Sphere 2 has added high-tech functions.
+The surface of the Sphere is now touch-sensitive for clicks.
 This is ingenious but almost necessary.
-Given the its shape and depending on your grip, the Sphere 2 may not be comfortable for all people in regards to clicking.
+Given its shape and depending on your grip, the Sphere 2 may not be comfortable for all people in regards to clicking.
 The scroll wheel is another new addition.
 The top of the mouse almost frictionlessly rotates similar to the scroll rings found around some trackballs except this one is almost imperceptibly integrated into the orb.